On the Sylvester-Gallai and the orchard problem for pseudoline arrangements: The orchard problem for pseudoline arrangements

 We delete those elements for which we have already an isomorphic example, and we decide which of them are realizable with straight lines.
-The functional programming language Haskell \cite{Haskell} was used for this algorithm and the Cinderella \cite{Cinderella} software was helpful to investigate the outcome.
+The functional programming language Haskell \cite{Haskell} (our code is available on demand) was used for this algorithm, and Cinderella \cite{Cinderella} software was helpful to investigate the outcome.
 The sweeping process that was used in \cite{BP} was more involved because of the problem size.
-However, the motivation for both investigations can be seen as an equal attempt to work towards a solution of the long standing open problem to get a complete classification of all geometric $(n_4)$ configurations.
+However, the motivation for both investigations can be seen as an equal attempt to work towards a solution of the long standing open problem to get a complete classification of all geometric $(n_4)$-configurations.

-In Section 3 we provide a complete list of pseudoline arrangements with 12 pseudolines, 19 triple points, and 9 double points -- this list was obtain using machine-computations based on Haskell's code.
+In Section 3, we provide a complete list of arrangements with $12$ pseudolines, $19$ triple points, and $9$ double points -- this list was obtained using machine-computations based on Haskell code.
 For all those that are realizable with straight lines, we provide in Section 4 corresponding pictures.
+We also explain why some of them cannot be represented by lines.